-Jurnal Educatio is a peer-reviewed national journal, available in online and published twice a year.
-This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (Universitas Majalengka, Indonesia).
+Jurnal Educatio is a peer-reviewed national journal, available online and published four times a year.
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (Faculty of Teacher Training and Education, Universitas Majalengka, Indonesia).
 This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication